 This document should be read in conjunction with the University Classification Conventions.

-There is one circumstance where the exam board will require a student to withdraw without the right to a resit, and that is for Physics and Physics & Business Studies students who have failed PX110 Physics Laboratory
+There is one circumstance where the exam board will require a student to withdraw without the right to a resit, and that is for Physics and Physics with Business Studies students who have failed PX110 Physics Laboratory

 - permitted to proceed to the second year of an honours degree course